 As long as Charter's convertible senior notes remain outstanding and are not otherwise converted into shares of common stock, Charter must pay interest on the convertible senior notes and repay the principal amount.
 In October 2007, Charter Holdco completed an exchange offer in which \$364 million of Charter's 5.875% convertible senior notes due November 2009 were exchanged for \$479 million of Charter's 6.50% convertible senior notes.
 Approximately \$49 million of Charter's 5.875% convertible senior notes remain outstanding.
 Charter's ability to make interest payments on its convertible senior notes and to repay the outstanding principal of its convertible senior notes will depend on its ability to raise additional capital and/or on receipt of payments or distributions from Charter Holdco and its subsidiaries.
-As of December 31, 2007, Charter Holdco was owed \$123 million in intercompany loans from Charter Operating and had \$62 million in cash, which amounts were available to pay interest and principal on Charter's convertible senior notes.
+As of December 31, 2007, Charter Holdco was owed \$123 million in intercompany loans from us and had \$62 million in cash, which amounts were available to pay interest and principal on Charter's convertible senior notes.

-Distributions by Charter's subsidiaries to a parent company for payment of principal on parent company notes are restricted under the indentures governing the CIH notes, CCH I notes, CCH II notes, CCO Holdings notes, Charter Operating notes, and under the CCO Holdings credit facility, unless there is no default under the applicable indenture and credit facility, and unless each applicable subsidiary's leverage ratio test is met at the time of such distribution.
+Distributions by Charter's subsidiaries to a parent company for payment of principal on parent company notes are restricted under the indentures governing our and our parent companies' notes, and under the CCO Holdings credit facility, unless there is no default under the applicable indenture and credit facility, and unless each applicable subsidiary's leverage ratio test is met at the time of such distribution.
 For the quarter ended December 31, 2007, there was no default under any of these indentures or credit facilities, and each subsidiary met its applicable leverage ratio tests based on December 31, 2007 financial results.
 Such distributions would be restricted, however, if any such subsidiary fails to meet these tests at the time of the contemplated distribution.
 In the past, certain subsidiaries have from time to time failed to meet their leverage ratio test.
 There can be no assurance that they will satisfy these tests at the time of the contemplated distribution.
-Distributions by Charter Operating for payment of principal on parent company notes are further restricted by the covenants in the Charter Operating credit facilities.
+Distributions by us for payment of principal on parent company notes are further restricted by the covenants in our credit facilities.

-Distributions by CIH, CCH I, CCH II, CCO Holdings, and Charter Operating to a parent company for payment of parent company interest are permitted if there is no default under the aforementioned indentures and CCO Holdings credit facility.
+Distributions by CIH, CCH I, CCH II, CCO Holdings, and us to a parent company for payment of parent company interest are permitted if there is no default under the aforementioned indentures and CCO Holdings credit facility.

 The indentures governing the Charter Holdings notes permit Charter Holdings to make distributions to Charter Holdco for payment of interest or principal on Charter's convertible senior notes, only if, after giving effect to the distribution, Charter Holdings can incur additional debt under the leverage ratio of 8.75 to 1.0, there is no default under Charter Holdings' indentures, and other specified tests are met.
 For the quarter ended December 31, 2007, there was no default under Charter Holdings' indentures, the other specified tests were met, and Charter Holdings met its leverage ratio test based on December 31, 2007 financial results.
 Such distributions would be restricted, however, if Charter Holdings fails to meet these tests at the time of the contemplated distribution.
-In the past, Charter Holdings has from time to time failed to meet this leverage ratio test.
-There can be no assurance that Charter Holdings will satisfy these tests at the time of the contemplated distribution.
+In the past, Charter Holdings will satisfy these tests at the time of the contemplated distribution.
 During periods in which distributions are restricted, the indentures governing the Charter Holdings notes permit Charter Holdings and its subsidiaries to make specified investments (that are not restricted payments) in Charter Holdco or Charter, up to an amount determined by a formula, as long as there is no default under the indentures.